TheOdinProject/curriculum/intermediate_html_css/intermediate_css_concepts/advanced_selectors.md

 </main>
 ~~~

-By now, you should be pretty comfortable writing rules using the descendant combinator you learned about in [foundations](https://www.theodinproject.com/lessons/foundations-css-foundations).
+By now, you should be pretty comfortable writing rules using the descendant combinator you learned about in [intro to CSS](https://www.theodinproject.com/lessons/foundations-intro-to-css).
 For instance, if we wanted to select all the `child` and `grand-child` divs inside of `main`, we could write:

 ~~~css
 main div {